Table of content

 You’ll hear two terms used constantly in poker strategy: in position (IP) and out of position (OOP).
 These are the two states every player is in on every postflop street, and they decide who controls the hand.

-In position means you act last on every street after the flop.
-Out of position means you act first.
-On the Button, you’re always in position.
-In the blinds, you’re almost always out of position.
+In position means you act last on every street after the flop, while out of position means you act first.
+On the Button you’re always in position, and in the blinds you’re almost always out of position.
 Everywhere else, it depends on who else is in the hand.

 Why In Position Beats Out of Position on Every Street